 Blood pressure lowering activity:The plant roots show cardio protective activity.
 It lowers the blood pressure.

-Pashanbheda is used in Ayurveda and Unani system of medicine for treatment of many diseases especially for urinary stones.
+Pashanbheda is used in Ayurveda and Unani system of medicine for the treatment of many diseases especially for urinary stones.
 The plant roots has cooling, laxative, analgesic, abortifacient (abortion causing) and aphrodisiac properties.